 Great customer service!
 Immediate quote with the best prices in town.
 I had have them for about six years now and they are always eager to help and give you the best deal.

-When you get a policy through A-MAX, we help you build a package that fits your specific needs.
-Even without a license, you want to ensure your asset is protected.
+When you get a policy through A-MAX, we help you build a package that fits your specific needs for car insurance without a license.

 Liability Coverage: Essential if anyone else drives your car.
 It pays for bodily injury and property damage to others if your car is involved in an at-fault accident.